 Step 1: Make It Sew

 I had an image in my mind of what I wanted this to look like.
 I wanted to keep the same look of Dr. Crusher's uniform but transpose it onto a 1940's dress.
-I knew It needed to have black at the shoulders, teal across the chest and a black skirt.
+I knew it needed to have black at the shoulders, teal across the chest and a black skirt.
 I also wanted to tie in the angle cut from the uniform into the dress somehow too.
-I start looking into my pattern stash and I found a vintage 40's pattern that had shoulder pieces that would I could make black to get that Uniform look I was going for.
-So I was happy with the top of that vintage pattern but rest of the dress was very simple and didn't offer much at the waistline to help me create that angle change between the Teal and black.
-So I went back to my stash to see if I had a skirt or dress that offered me something and I found it in a re-print 40'd dress pattern I picked up on a trip to London.
+I start looking into my pattern stash and I found a vintage 40's pattern that had shoulder pieces that I could make black to get that TNG Uniform look I was going for.
+I was happy with the top of that vintage pattern but rest of the dress was very simple and didn't offer much at the waistline to help me create that angle change between the Teal and black.
+So I went back to my stash to see if I had a skirt or dress that offered me something more interesting and I found it in a re-print of a 40's dress pattern I picked up on a trip to London.
 It had a waist that angled up at the center to a point, I knew I had found the skirt I wanted.
 So the plan was to combine two totally different patterns into one garment.
 What could go wrong?!
 I have said it before and I will do so again, I am my own worst enemy in these projects.

 With patterns picked it was time to shop for fabric, this was full pandemic so I search for fabric online.
 Fabric.com (Amazon Company) had this lovely teal ponte de roma that I fell in love with so that was once down.